Maximilian Günther: Formula E

+Reserve driver (2018)

+In January 2018, Günther made his Formula E debut with Dragon Racing during the Marrakesh rookie test.
+He was later appointed as the test and reserve driver for the team during the 2017–18 Formula E season.

 Dragon (2018–2019)

 2018–19 season

-Günther joined the Dragon Racing team as test and reserve driver, participating in the Marrakesh rookie test in 2018 and pre-season testing for season five.
-After Jerome d'Ambrosio departed to move to Mahindra Racing, Günther was promoted to a race seat and made his debut in the Ad Diriyah E-Prix in December 2018.
-He was replaced by Felipe Nasr after the Santiago ePrix.
-However, Günther returned to the team for the Rome ePrix, and he completed the season with the team.
-He scored his first points in Formula E with a 5th-place finish at the Paris ePrix.
-He finished 5th again at the Swiss ePrix, meaning that he finished his rookie season 17th in the Drivers' Championship.
+After Jerome d'Ambrosio departed the team to move to Mahindra Racing, Günther was promoted to a race seat and made his debut in the 2018 Ad Diriyah ePrix.
+Following three races where he achieved a best finish of 12th, he was replaced by Felipe Nasr after the Santiago ePrix.
+Despite this, Günther returned to the team for the Rome ePrix, to complete the season with them.
+He scored his first points in Formula E with a fifth place finish at the Paris ePrix.
+He would finish in fifth place again at the Swiss ePrix, meaning that he finished his rookie season 17th in the Drivers' Championship with 20 points.